Copycat Girl Scout Lemonades Cookies

 1. Take the butter out of the fridge and allow it to come to about room temperature.
 Since it can take 30 or more minutes for the butter to soften, do this step well before you are ready to start baking the cookies.

 4. Cream the butter and sugar using a paddle attachment or regular beaters of a hand mixer.
-Start at medium-low speed and slowly increase the speed until the butter is fluffy and lightens in color, about three to four minutes.
+Start at medium-low speed and slowly increase until the butter is fluffy and lightens in color, about three to four minutes.

 first half of steps for making lemonades cookie dough.